Cherokee clans: Anigilohi

-"Anigilohi" (Cherokee syllabary:ᎠᏂᎩᎶᎯ) is translated as "Long Hairs" or "Twisters."
-The name can be translated as "They have just become offended." or could be short for Gitlugunahita, which means literally "Long Hair".
+"Anigilohi" (Cherokee syllabary: ᎠᏂᎩᎶᎯ) is translated as "Long Hairs" or "Twisters."
+The name can be translated as "They have just become offended" or it may be a shorter form of Gitlugunahita, which literally means "Long Hair".

-The Anigilahi or the Long Hair Clan, whose subdivisions were Twister, Wind, and Strangers (possibly separate clans in origin combined into one), were regarded as peacemakers.
+The Anigilahi or the Long Hair Clan, whose subdivisions were Twister, Wind, and Strangers (which were possibly separate clans), were regarded as peacemakers.
 Peace Chiefs would often be from this clan.
 In the times of the Peace Chief and War Chief government, the Peace Chief would come from this clan.
 Prisoners of war, orphans of other tribes, and others with no Cherokee tribe were often adopted into this clan, thus a common interpretation of the name 'Strangers.'